anushr03/Rust_Projects/README.md

 - At any given time, you can have either one mutable reference or any number of immutable references.

 - References must always be valid.

+### f.
+The Slice type
+Slices let you reference a contiguous sequence of elements in a collection rather than the whole collection.
+A slice is a kind of reference, so it does not have ownership.